-How are some Christians so confident in knowing God’s will for their lives?
+How are some Christians so confident about God’s will for their lives?

 I’m the first to admit in my early years as a Christian (2011-2014) I was hyper-spiritual about “callings.”
 Every other week I’d share God was “calling me” to do something.
 “I feel like God is calling me to go to Chicago this summer!” or, “I feel called to start a new job next year!”
 No one ever questioned how I knew.
 They just supported me if what I “felt called to” had spiritual reasoning.
 I had no idea how to listen to God as I was basically biblically illiterate.
 I observed other people’s faith I admired and noticed their confidence in God’s will for them.
 I wondered how they became so sure.

 Even in my young adult life post-college, I’ve found myself wrestling again with God’s “call.”
 I thought it was something I initiated by asking God for it.
 I thought God would tell me something to do for Him.
 I’ve come to realize my “calling” is much less about a complicated process, specific feeling, or an intensely mysterious experience leading me to do something for God.
 God’s call is more much about simply being with God in Christ in all things.

 After his extensive survey of the word in the New Testament, Michael Bennett says a “call” basically boils down to two things: